-There was hardly a person there who she did not give something to.
+There was hardly a person at her funeral who she did not give something to.
 As a matter of fact, if the preacher would have asked for a show of hands, I would say about 98% of them would have gone up.

 She gave people things she made.
 You know that Proverbs 31 woman?
 That was my grandma.
 You remember Dorcas in the Bible?
 That was my grandma.
 You know the passage that talks about feeding the hungry, clothing the naked, helping the sick?
 That was my grandma.